 I work from home, we don’t have kids, and I want more joy, love, and life in my house!
 Our cat is a living creature, but a dog…there’s just no comparison to the exuberance and joy a dog brings.
 And, I want to train a dog to do pet visitation with me in seniors’ homes and hospitals.

-After I wrote When Your Dog Dies – Help Healing From Pet Owners Who Lost Dogs, I was stunned at how much people love their dogs and how much they miss them after they leave this earth.
+After I wrote about pet loss, I was stunned at how much people love their dogs and how much they miss them after they leave this earth.
 I really wanted to experience that bond, that type of love.

 Our first dog, Jazz, wasn’t right for us.
 Since the idea and allure of dog ownership was still strong, I knew we should get another dog.